repz-cmod/Echelon-2/README.md

 ## Echelon Development v2 ##
-All the files are copyrighted by WatchMiltan, Eire.32 (eire32designs.com) and Bigbrotherbot (bigbrotherbot.com)
+All the files are copyrighted by Eire.32 (eire32designs.com) and Bigbrotherbot (bigbrotherbot.com)

 ## Requirements ##
-- Webserver (Aphace currently, other support coming soon)
+- Webserver
-- Version PHP 5.x (not tested for PHP 7.x and will likely give you errors)
+- Version PHP 5+ (tested for PHP 7.2.32 and PHP 5.6.40)
 - MySQL DB (your B3 DB will work, but a seperate  one is advised)
 - A MySQL user with connection rights to your B3 databases
 - RCON details for the servers running B3 (RCON support is currently being phased out of Echelon)